One Year Intensive in Islamic and Arabic Studies

 • Islamic History I – The Rightly Guided Rulers

-• This course introduces us to four of the companions of the Prophet Muhammad (peace be upon him and his family): Abu Bakr as-Siddiq (RA), Umar al-Faruq (RA), Uthman bin Affan (RA) and Ali ibn Abi Talib (RA.
-Using the book written by Imam as-Suyuti, “The Hisory of the Khalifas Who Took The Right Way” (Al-Khulafa Ar-Rashidun) as a reference, the students of knowledge will gain an in-depth view of their remarkable lives through stories about their individual contributions to Islam, their accomplishements and their struggles as the successors after the Prophet Muhammad (peace and blessings upon him and his family).
+• This course provides an in-depth study of four of the most prominent companions of the Prophet Muhammad (peace be upon him and his family): Abu Bakr as-Siddiq (RA), Umar al-Faruq (RA), Uthman bin Affan (RA), and Ali ibn Abi Talib (RA).
+Using Imam as-Suyuti’s Al-Khulafa Ar-Rashidun (The History of the Khalifas Who Took the Right Way) as a reference, students will explore the remarkable lives of these leaders, delving into their individual contributions to Islam, their achievements, and their struggles as the rightful successors to the Prophet.
+Through the study of their stories, students will gain a deeper understanding of their leadership, their devotion to Islam, and the pivotal role they played in shaping the early Muslim community.

 In addition the students can enroll to any number of elective courses which includes courses in Islamic Leadership, courses in Non-Violence and Peace Studies, advanced courses in Arabic, additional courses in Islamic Sciences etc.